ros2/detection_visualizer/README.md

 # Detection Visualizer

-This package provides a ROS 2 node that enables visualizing detections.
+This package provides a ROS 2 node for visualizing computer vision detections.
-It subscribes to an image and a detections topic, and outputs an image with bounding boxes from the detections message drawn on it.
+It subscribes to an image topic and a detections topic, and outputs an image with bounding boxes drawn on it.
 The output topic can be visualized in rviz.

 ![Example image with bounding boxes created using darknet and the yolov3-tiny network](doc/example_darknet_yolov3-tiny.png)